 Diane L. Yetter is the “Sales Tax Nerd®” as well as a strategist, advisor, speaker, and author in the field of sales and use tax.
 She is president and founder of YETTERTM, a sales tax consulting and tax technology firm in business since 1996.
 She is also the founder of The Sales Tax Institute, a premier think tank that offers live and online courses to educate business professionals about sales and use tax.More About Diane L. Yetter

-If you work in the manufacturing industry, one of the most important aspects of your job is being fully aware of the sales and use tax exemptions that are available to your company.
-This may seem simple: a state either does or doesn’t have a manufacturing exemption, right?
+As a sales tax pro in the manufacturing industry, one of the most important aspects of your job is digging into each state’s definition of manufacturing so you understand how your processes are taxed and you are fully aware of any sales tax exemptions available to your company.

-Every state’s manufacturing exemption is unique, which means that what may be considered exempt in one state is not exempt in another.
-Trying to figure out what qualifies for a state’s manufacturing exemption may seem frustrating, but in fact, it provides a unique opportunity for you to unearth sales tax exemptions that your company may be missing out on.
+Trying to figure out what is considered “manufacturing” in the states where you do business may seem frustrating since each state definition is different, but in fact, it provides a unique opportunity for you to unearth sales tax exemptions that your company may be missing out on.

-In this 90-minute live webinar, sales tax expert Diane Yetter of the Sales Tax Institute will teach you about the sales and use tax issues that manufacturers need to understand in order to take full advantage of available sales tax exemptions.
-You’ll also get updated on important recent developments across the states regarding sales tax for manufacturing.
+In this 90-minute live webinar, sales tax expert Diane Yetter of the Sales Tax Institute will teach you about the sales and use tax issues that manufacturers need to understand in order to stay sales tax compliant and take full advantage of available sales tax exemptions.
+Diane will also share the latest state news updates, law changes, and incentive programs that affect manufacturers.

 Webinar attendees can earn 1.5 hours of CPE credit in the “Taxes” field of study